 I’m a bookworm (both books and e-books).
 I love putting my nose into those thick tomes to learn new stuff.
 I believe there’s no better way to gaining a deep understanding of technology (and other things) than through well written and thoroughly edited books, both in paper and bits.
 Besides, admirable typography and type setting are a key motivator.

-I usually browse through the daily e-book deals of the major IT publishers first thing in the morning, all of which offer DRM-free e-books in multiple formats: Packt Publishing, Apress, O’Reilly, InformIt/Pearson, MS Press, The Pragmatic Bookshelf, No Starch Press, and you name them.
+I usually browse through the daily e-book deals of the major IT publishers first thing in the morning, all of which offer DRM-free e-books in multiple formats: Packt Publishing, Apress, O’Reilly, InformIt/Pearson, Microsoft Press, The Pragmatic Bookshelf, No Starch Press, and you name them.
 Please note that many publishers offer free or almost-free upgrades and cross-purchases (in case you want to get both bits and paper).

 I pay very close attention to the emerging field of self-publishing, first and foremost the incredible writers over at LeanPub.

 One publisher that deserves a big shout out here is Packt Publishing for their daily free e-book deal.
 There are no strings attached, there’s no catch: They give away one free e-book every day.
 I appreciate that very much, so thanks to the ladies and gents in Birmingham.